YousafAzabi/roads/README.md

 The output files can be imported to QGIS to see the roads mismatch and analyse the correctness of the output.

 ### Scripts short description:
-* comparatorY.js to compare data from OS against OSM data.
+* `comparatorY.js` to compare data from OS against OSM data.
 Configuration file is comparatorY-config.json.
+* `convert-array.js` to remove extra brackets from coordinates arrays in input files.
+Make coordinates array elemnt 2 element arrays
-* map-splitter.js to split map to smaller areas.
-COnifugration file is map-splitter-config.json.
+* `map-splitter.js` to split map to smaller areas.
+Configuration file is map-splitter-config.json.
-* map-processing.js to convert original map data to required format and reduce size of the file.
+* `map-processing.js` to convert original map data to required format and reduce size of the file.
+* `comparatar-reduce.js` to compare links of OS and OSM reduced data by map-processing.js.